lsymds/hetznercloud-py/README.md

 * `BACKUP_WINDOW_2PM_6PM` - Backup window between 2PM and 6PM
 * `BACKUP_WINDOW_6PM_10PM` - Backup window between 6PM and 10PM

+##### Image types

+Constants that represent image types.

+* `IMAGE_TYPE_BACKUP` - A manual backup of a server, which is then bound to the server it was created from.
+* `IMAGE_TYPE_SNAPSHOT` - A snapshot of a server that can be used to create other servers.

 #### Standard exceptions